cnnmon/tiffanywang/public/text/about.md

 Hi, I'm Tiffany!
 I'm a programmer, researcher, and artist.
-I'm currently thinking about [controllable AI creative tools](https://mj-storytelling.github.io/) on the Storytelling team at Midjourney.
+I'm currently working on [controllable AI creative tools](https://mj-storytelling.github.io/) on the Storytelling team at Midjourney.

-I'm interested in playful, collaborative, even adversarial interactions between man and machine.
-I also love game-making and personality tests.
-Recent works at [/projects](/projects).
+I'm interested in learning from playful, collaborative, even adversarial interactions between man & machine.
+I also love game-making, personality tests, and {restlessness}.
+See what I've made around this at [/projects](/projects).

 Previously, I:
 - Graduated from Berkeley!